 It’s one thing for a computer game to experience lag when connecting to a central server; while latency could mean the difference between victory and defeat, it’s still only a game and no actual lives are at stake.
 In an autonomous vehicle, however, even a few milliseconds of delay can result in an accident and catastrophic loss of life.
 The stakes are simply too high to allow the vehicles’ networks to be plagued by lag.
 Self-driving cars need to react immediately to changing road conditions; they can’t simply come to a stop while waiting for instructions or recommendations from a distant cloud server analyzing data.

 For autonomous vehicles to reach their full potential, high traffic urban areas will need to step up their IoT game.
-Sensors relaying information about every thing from road conditions to real-time reports on congestion will allow fully IoT integrated “smart cities” to provide self-driving cars with valuable information to help them make better, more efficient decisions.
-By creating such a data rich environment with ready access to local data center computing resources, cities can help to leverage the full potential of IoT devices and edge networks.
+Sensors relaying information about everything from road conditions to real-time reports on congestion will allow fully IoT-integrated “smart cities” to provide self-driving cars with valuable information to help them make better, more efficient decisions.
+By creating such a data-rich environment with ready access to local data center computing resources, cities can help to leverage the full potential of IoT edge devices.

 While autonomous vehicles get most of the press, many cities are already making significant investments to prepare for the self-driving future.
 And it’s not just the wealthiest, most populous cities taking the first steps.
 In July of 2018, for example, Columbus, OH announced its ambitious Connected Vehicle Environment program, which is itself one of nine projects in the Smart Columbus initiative to help the city transform its transportation and network infrastructure.
 Funded by a $40 million grant from the U.S. Department of Transportation after winning the Smart City Challenge in 2016, these programs are just one example of how cities are positioning themselves to capitalize on the potential of autonomous vehicle technology.